There is an ugly side to travelling with kids

 Must consider them when making the itinerary

-Traveling is not longer about you, or your partner.
-You have other people to think about and they aren’t exactly verbose with their traveling desires.
-We need to think about what they would like to see, when they would like to see it throughout the day and if what I want to do with cause an epic meltdown because it isn’t “kid-centered” enough for them.
+Travelling is no longer about you, or your partner.
+You have other people to think about and they aren’t exactly verbose with their travelling desires.
+We need to think about what they would like to see, when they would like to see it throughout the day and if what I want to do will cause an epic meltdown because it isn’t “kid-centred” enough for them.

-Throughout our 3 years of traveling, the kids have started to learn that the more they allow us to do, the more we will reward them with things that they want to do.
+Throughout our 3 years of travelling, the kids have started to learn that the more they allow us to do, the more we will reward them with things that they want to do.

 At the end of the day…

 I love those little buggers and nothing they do will change that.
 Also, nothing they can possibly throw at me will stop me from taking them on vacation with us.
 Check out Why I choose to travel with kids for a Family-blogger Q&A and Why travelling with little ones is the best for some positive reasons to travel with the kids.

 Please share your thoughts in the comments or reach out on social media...We would love to hear from you.